BreathingCode/BreathingCode.github.io/register.md

 The current ticket price is *250€* + VAT and includes admission to ...

-- ... the *pre-conference party on evening of May 4th*, where [Sam Aaron](/2015/01/28/speaker-sam.html), among others, will perform a live coding session, resulting in a great audio-visual experience.
+- the *pre-conference party on evening of May 4th*, where [Sam Aaron](/2015/01/28/speaker-sam.html) and other conference participants will perform live on stage, resulting in a great audio-visual experience.
-- ... the *one-day conference on May 5th*, with a range of international speakers, showcasing several sessions that cover the wide subject area of live coding.
+- the *one-day conference on May 5th*, with a range of international speakers, showcasing several sessions that cover the wide subject area of live coding.

 #### Reducing the Ticket Price